JuanAxway/axway-open-docs/content/en/docs/apim_administration/apimgr_admin/api_mgmt_virtualize_web.md

 <!--EndFragment-->

-API Manager enables an API to be granted access to external organizations, ti also provides a dependency view, being able to see the organizations and applications using the API, and revoke acess to the API, enhancing the lifecycle of an API.
+API Manager enables an API to be granted access to external organizations, it also provides a dependency view, being able to see the organizations and applications using the API, and revoke acess to the API, enhancing the lifecycle of an API.

+**User Role permissions**

+The scope of the API Admins and Organization Administrators are:

+* API Admins:

+  * grant access to any API belonging to any organization
+  * Dependency view for all published APIs from all Organizations.
+  * Permission to revoke access to any API belonging to any organization.
+* Organization Administrators may grant access to APIs that belong to an organization where the user's role is that of an Organization Administrator.

 <!--StartFragment-->